Do We Have To Give Up

 Both of my parents smoked.

 There you are.
 They were your authority figures.
 And if they were wrong about that example, however unintentionally, what else might they have been wrong about?
 That’s what the spiritual path is about: Identifying, and getting rid of, practices and perspectives which make no sense.
-And in that way, we keep redefining our identity, or who we think we are, and we give the leftovers to God, until one day we discover there’s nothing left, that we’ve given everything to God – but, again, not because we had to, but because we didn’t want the stuff.
+And in that way, we keep redefining our identity, or who we think we are, and we give the leftovers to God, until one day we discover there’s nothing left, that we’ve given everything to God – but, again, not under duress, not because we had to, but because we didn’t want the stuff.
 In return, of course, God gives us Himself.
 He’s delighted to do so, and would gladly have done so long ago, but with all the junk we had accumulated, there wasn’t room!

 What a great image!
 God standing patiently outside my front door, waiting for me to make room for Him inside, and all I’ve got to do is give Him my junk, and keep giving it to Him, until I realize it’s all junk!
 That’s really beautiful.
 But – to get back to sex –